 HB 4, which recently passed in the Ohio House of Representatives, includes language regarding an ombudsman office related to child welfare, but it does not currently reflect what Ohio youth have asked for… The language on the left, in blue, reflects what youth have requested:

 We are asking for Representatives Manchester and Plummer to amend the wording of HB 4, and we are asking the Senate Judiciary Committee, the Senate Finance Committee and Senate Leadership not to pass the bill unless this language is amended.
+Here is a link to our strike-through document.

 Taking Action to Help: